Skip to main content

 • Working adults and retirees: Drawing offers focused, meditative practice that reduces stress while building a genuine creative skill

 Art by Ancourage offers drawing classes in small groups of 3–6 at both Bishan and Woodlands.
-Trial classes start at $18.
+Trial classes are $18.

 Drawing Classes vs Self-Teaching